hashicorp/terraform-provider-google/website/docs/r/iam_workload_identity_pool.html.markdown

 ~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.

+**IAM Requirements Note:** The following resource requires the Beta IAM role "roles/iam.workloadIdentityPoolAdmin" in order to succeed.
+Owner and Editor roles do not include the necessary permissions.

 To get more information about WorkloadIdentityPool, see:

 * [API documentation](https://cloud.google.com/iam/docs/reference/rest/v1beta/projects.locations.workloadIdentityPools)